 - 1. Cloverbud eligible project at COUNTY LEVEL ONLY. - 2.
-Number of Entries Permitted: A member may enter only one class in the Consumer and Financial Education Division. - 3.
+Number of Entries Permitted: A member may enter only one class in the Financial Education Division. - 3.
 Unique Rules or Instructions: - a.
-Create poster on 20" X 30" foam core board or sturdy cardboard (turned in a vertical direction). - b. b.
-The use of pencil on the front of the poster is discouraged. - c. c.
-Judging criteria will be based on theme, poster design (lettering, attractiveness, how well it conveys a message), and narrative. - d. d.
-Information for the following classes can be found in the 4-H Consumer Savvy project manuals The Consumer in Me, Consumer Wise, and Consumer Roadmap. - e. e.
+Create poster on 20" X 30" foam core board or sturdy cardboard (turned in a vertical direction). - b.
+The use of pencil on the front of the poster is discouraged. - c.
+Judging criteria will be based on theme, poster design (lettering, attractiveness, how well it conveys a message), and narrative. - d.
+Information for the following classes can be found in the 4-H Consumer Savvy project manuals -The Consumer in Me, Consumer Wise, Consumer Roadmap, Be the E: Entrepreneurship, and Financial Champions. - e.
 Posters that do not include the narrative or do not conform to the topics specified in the class description will not be judged. - 4.
 Additional Documentation Required: Every class in this division requires a narrative.
-See class description for specifics.